-Rising out of the fall of the Axis Powers in World War II, HYDRA was created as a secret organization of global domination by Nazi spymaster Baron Wolfgang von Strucker along with Kraken.
+Rising out of the fall of the Axis Powers in World War II, HYDRA was apparently created as a secret organization for global domination by Nazi spymaster Baron Wolfgang von Strucker along with Kraken.
 This developed with the help of an alliance with Shoji Soma, grandmaster of the Hand.
 When the power base pf HYDRA felt firmly established, Strucker installed himself as its supreme commander and ended the alliance with the Hand.

 Hydra was created by Stan Lee and Jack Kirby.

-Through the decades, HYDRA was consistently used as a source of all-purpose terrorism and villainous cannon fodder with its legions of uniformed operatives and its philosophy "cut off one head and two will takes its place."
+Through the decades, HYDRA was consistently used as a source of all-purpose terrorism and villainous cannon fodder with its legions of uniformed operatives and its philosophy "cut off one head and two will take its place."
 It also consistently served as an opposite number for S.H.I.E.L.D., Marvel's source of all-purpose espionage and heroic cannon fodder.